pau-lo/generating-live-video-sketching-using-open-cv/README.md

 Note:  You can install OpenCV via pip with the following command:

-`pip install opencv-python` or simply run first the requirements.txt file.
+`pip install opencv-python` or simply run the requirements.txt file.

 ### Basic Usage